onelson/estuary/README.md

 $ cargo login --registry estuary
 ```

-> Note that Estuary currently does with the token to validate access.
+> Note that Estuary currently does nothing with the token to validate access.
 > The token currently *means nothing*, yet cargo *requires it*.

 From here, you can publish crates to Estuary with